NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 Name
 ^^^^

 Name of the model configuration.
 This should ideally be a shorter character string, but it is helpful to provide a meaningful name to describe the model configuration details.
-For example, "6km_caribbean_trop" may be a name given to describe a configuration of the Caribbean Sea with 6km grid spacing that uses the tropical physics suite.
+For example, *6km_caribbean_trop* may be a name given to describe a configuration of the Caribbean Sea with 6km grid spacing that uses the tropical physics suite.

 Description
 ^^^^^^^^^^^
 (Optional) Add a description to provide more information about the model configuration.
-For a configuration named "6km_caribbean_trop," the description could be "6km Caribbean Domain with standard tropical physics suite".
+For a configuration named *6km_caribbean_trop*, the description could be *6km Caribbean Domain with standard tropical physics suite*.

 Users have the option to use the **Basic** editing mode (shown by default) or an **Advanced** editing mode.
 The **Basic** editing mode allows the user to create the configuration in the GUI without having to edit namelists directly.